sleiman/galiboo-php/readme.md

 ```php
 require 'vendor/autoload.php';
 ```
-Or include all the. files
+Or include all the files

 ```php
 include('../src/Galiboo.php');